data-integrations/salesforce-marketing/docs/SalesforceDataExtension-batchsource.md

 `Single Object` - will allow user to fetch data for single data extension.

+**Object**: Specify the object for which data to be fetched.
+Note, this value will be ignored if the Mode is set to `Multi Object`.

 **Data Extension External Key**: Specify the data extension key from which data to be fetched.
 Note, this value will be ignored if the Mode is set to `Multi Object`.

+**Object List**: Specify the comma-separated list of objects for which data to be fetched; for example: 'Object1,Object2'.

+Note, this value will be ignored if the Mode is set to `Single Object`.

 **Data Extension External Keys**: Specify the data extension keys from which data to be fetched; for example: 'Key1,Key2'.